okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/index.md

 ## Core Okta APIs
-Core Okta API is the primary way that apps and services interact with Okta.
-You can use it to sign in your users and manage Okta objects.
+The Core Okta API is the primary way that apps and services interact with Okta.
+You can use it to implement basic auth functions such as signing in your users and programmatically managing your Okta objects.

 [Explore core Okta API](/docs/reference/core-okta-api/)

-<Cards><Card href="/docs/concepts/authentication/" :showHeaderIcon=false cardTitle="Postman Collections" :showFooter=true>Import any Okta API collection for Postman.</Card><Card href="/docs/concepts/oauth-openid/" :showHeaderIcon=false cardTitle="Advanced Service Access API" :showFooter=true>Scale your controls of servers via automation.</Card></Cards>
+<Cards><Card href="/docs/concepts/authentication/" :showHeaderIcon=false cardTitle="Postman Collections" :showFooter=true>Import any Okta API collection for Postman.</Card><Card href="/docs/concepts/oauth-openid/" :showHeaderIcon=false cardTitle="Advanced Service Access API" :showFooter=true>Scale your control of servers with automation.</Card></Cards>

 <HorizontalDivider/>

 ## Inline Hooks

-Inline hooks allow you to integrate custom functionality into specifc Okta process flows.
+Inline Hooks allow you to integrate custom functionality into specific Okta process flows.
-For example, you can migrate users from another data store and keep user’s current password with [Password Inline Hook](/docs/reference/password-hook/).
+For example, you can migrate users from another data store and keep the user’s current password with a [Password Inline Hook](/docs/reference/password-hook/).

 <HorizontalDivider/>